CASE

 Description

-SQL Server has two possible formats of the Case expression. both of them for the purpose of evaluating expressions and conditionally obtaining results.
+Transact-SQL has two possible formats of the Case expression. both of them for the purpose of evaluating expressions and conditionally obtaining results.
 The first one refers to a Simple Case Expression that will evaluate if an input_expression matches one or more of the when_expression.
 The second one will evaluate each Boolean_expression independently.
 The else clause is supported in both formats.

-According to the official SQL Server Case documentation:
+According to the official Transact-SQL Case documentation:

 CASE can be used in any statement or clause that allows a valid expression.
 For example, you can use CASE in statements such as SELECT, UPDATE, DELETE and SET, and in clauses such as select_list, IN, WHERE, ORDER BY, and HAVING.